pombredanne/kobalt-versioneye/README.md

 | `vebose`    | To enable or disable extra information in the plug-in output.                                   | `true`                        |
 | `visbility` | To set the project's visibility on VersionEye, either `public` or `private`                     | `public`                      |

-Some of the options can be controlled temporarily from the command line, as follows:
+Some of the parameters can be controlled temporarily from the command line, as follows:

 ```bash
 ./kobaltw -Dve.colors=false versionEye